dhruvp/math-blog/_posts/2015-02-24-understanding-core-async-examples.md

 };
 {% endhighlight %}

-Ok the rest should be just as easy right :)?
+Now let's focus on the main concept.
 We now need to create three processes that fire off events at different rates and somehow collect them all.
-Traditionally in javascript, we use events and callbacks to communicate between separate async processes.
-Promises aren't quite applicable as they are meant for one off events - not like the processes we have here that fire again and again.
-Let's see if we can pull off a callback approach here.
-I can attach a callback to each of the processes and trigger the callbacks when the processes finish.
-So I'm going to just create a function that takes in a callback and an array, and calls the callback on the array when the event finishes.
-I'm using this array to collect the events.
+I'm going to start by recreating the three independent processes that fire at different rates and place their events onto some sort of list.
+This is easy enough:

 {% highlight js %}
-subscribeToProcess1 = function (callback, arr) {
+subscribeToProcess1 = function (arr) {
   window.setTimeout(function () {
-    callback(1, arr);
+    arr.push(1);
   }, 250);
 };
 {% endhighlight %}